drshahizan/HPDP/2425/project/p2/GroupD/readme.md

 ```

 * **Technology:** Python, Kafka
-* Continuously fetches Grab reviews and streams them into `grab_app_reviews_raw` Kafka topic.
+* Continuously fetches Grab reviews and streams them into `grab_reviews_full` Kafka topic.

 ---

 ### II. 🤖 Machine Learning Model Training

 > You may run these while the producer is running.
-These use static CSV data (`grab_reviews.csv`) for model training.
+These use Kafka topic `grab_reviews_full` for model training.

 #### 4️⃣ Train and Save Logistic Regression Model